In the context of probability, which of the following best descri... | Study Prep in Pearson+

 1

-Step 1: Understand what a marginal distribution is.
-It represents the probabilities of a single variable by summing (for discrete variables) or integrating (for continuous variables) over the possible values of other variables in a joint distribution.
+Step 1: Understand the concept of a marginal distribution.
+A marginal distribution provides the probabilities or probability density of a single random variable by summing (for discrete variables) or integrating (for continuous variables) over the possible values of other variables in the joint distribution.
+Mathematically, for two variables X and Y, the marginal distribution of X is given by: \[ P_X(x) = \sum_y P_{X,Y}(x,y) \] for discrete variables, or \[ f_X(x) = \int f_{X,Y}(x,y) \, dy \] for continuous variables.

-Step 2: Understand what a conditional distribution is.
-It represents the probabilities of one variable given that another variable has a specific value, essentially focusing on a subset of the data where the condition holds true.

-Step 3: Recognize that marginal distributions provide an overall view of one variable without considering the influence of other variables, while conditional distributions show how the probability of one variable changes when another variable is fixed.
+Step 3: Compare marginal and conditional distributions.
+The marginal distribution summarizes the probabilities of one variable without reference to the other variable's specific values, effectively 'averaging out' the other variable.
+The conditional distribution, on the other hand, focuses on the distribution of one variable when the other variable is fixed at a particular value.

-Step 4: Compare the given answer choices by matching these definitions: the correct description should highlight that marginal distributions summarize over other variables, and conditional distributions depend on a given value of another variable.
+Step 4: Clarify common misconceptions.
+Marginal distributions are not limited to independent events; they exist regardless of dependence.
+Conditional distributions are not the probabilities of all variables together but rather the distribution of one variable conditioned on another.

-Step 5: Conclude that the correct answer is the one stating that a marginal distribution gives probabilities of a single variable by summing or integrating over other variables, and a conditional distribution gives probabilities of one variable given a specific value of another variable.
+Step 5: Summarize the key difference.
+The marginal distribution is obtained by summing or integrating over the other variables to get the distribution of a single variable, while the conditional distribution is the distribution of one variable given a specific value of another variable.

 Watch next